valtsu23/Emu_Black_DIY_screen_35/README.md

 - 4x M3x5 button head screws
 - 4x M3x10 countersunk screws
 - 2x M3x8 countersunk screws
+- magnetic car phone holder
-- Micro SD-card for uploading file to Nextion
+- micro SD-card for uploading file to Nextion
-- Case printed from PETG with Creality Ender 3 V2
+- case printed from PETG with Creality Ender 3 V2
-### Total price about 120€
+### Total price about 130€

+Putting it together was pretty simple.
+One modification is needed for the Feather: Remove resistor next to the EN-pin (R8 on schematic).
+This disables the battery charger chip and then you can use the BAT-pin for 5v input.
+With this modification done you can connect it to computer with auxiliar power supply without worries.
+I had to drill bigger mounting holes to the Nextion to totate the screen slightly, because the screen wasn't installed straight to the pcb.